S0yabean76/code-institute-challenges/README.md

 ## Challenge 9

 Let's get to grips with how columns and rows work.
 To challenge yourself, try to build a grid that displays your name!
 Think it can't be done?
 It can!
 Look at mine first and then check out the code

+## Challenge 10

+After watching the rest of unit videos from this lesson, try to update just one of the sections of your landing page to look unique.
+You can use whatever you like to achieve this, and the design can be entirely up to you.